dogukancagatay/sample-docker-services/freeipa/readme.md

 ## Start Service

 On your first start, FreeIPA installation will be initialized and it will take a while to finish initialization.
-You can follow that on the logs.
-After that, you can go to the Web UI [](https://ipa.myhost.local/ipa/ui) and login with user `admin` and specified `--admin-password`.
+You can follow the logs.
+After that, you can go to the Web UI [https://ipa.myhost.local/ipa/ui](https://ipa.myhost.local/ipa/ui) and login with user `admin` and specified `--admin-password`.

 ## Data Persistence